pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 - Low cohesion
 - High coupling
 - Strange Side Effects
+- Spaghetti code
 - Unpredictable

 ## Lessons ToDo App Using Imperative Approach

-Let's implement Lessons ToDo App using imperative approach with a global event bus that will provide a communication channel between producer (Subject) of data and consumers (Observer) of that data.
+Let's implement Lessons ToDo App using imperative approach with a global event bus that will provide a communication channel between producer (Subject) of data and consumers (Observers) of that data.

 > branch: custom-events-2
 > TODO: Image of UI